personalrobotics/dartpy/README.md

 > issues on [`dartpy`](https://github.com/personalrobotics/dartpy/issues) and
 > [Chimera](https://github.com/personalrobotics/chimera/issues) for insight
 > into the current state of the project.
 Please report any issues you
 > encounter on the appropriate repository.
+This repo will be mreged into the
+> main repository of DART once becomes stable.

 Python bindings for [DART][dart], the Dynamic Animation and Robotics Toolkit.